July 11th, Taney Parish Centre, Dundrum, County Dublin.

 Morning

-Special Guest: Dr Éimear O’Connor, Interim Director, National Museum of Ireland
+Special Guest: Dr Éimear O’Connor, National Museum of Ireland

-- Professor Margaret Kelleher, UCD: Eileen Colum – maker
+- Professor Margaret Kelleher, UCD: Eileen Colum and the working women.

 Chair: Martina Devlin, award-winning novelist and journalist.